sunlab-osu/TURL/README.md

 ## Data
 Link for processed pretraining and evaluation data, as well as the model checkpoints can be accessed [here](https://osu.box.com/s/qqpdn4hbgjaiw2twn58aikqsxtxrwi2t).
 This is created based on the original WikiTables corpus (http://websail-fe.cs.northwestern.edu/TabEL/)

-TODO: Instruction for preparing code from original WikiTable Corpus

 ## Pretraining
 **Data**